The following tips may assist you in avoiding a parking infringement:

 Appealing an infringement

-Appeals against parking infringements must be forwarded to the Parking Administrator within 14 days from the date of the infringement issued.
+Appeals against parking infringements must lodged with Security and Traffic Services within 14 days from the date of the infringement issued.
 Verbal appeals cannot be accepted.
 Applicants may ultimately elect to have their case heard by a Magistrate rather than processed by the Fines Enforcement Registry.

 Appeals may be lodged online through our secure Appeal a Parking Penalty form.